AutomateSecOps/Tines-Pagination/README.md

 <img src="./images/HostArray-1.png">

 ### 2. Trigger Action
-The trigger action rule needs to be configured based on the last pagination results in order to exit the loop.
+The trigger action rule needs to be configured based on the last pagination results in order to exit the loop and to avoid an infinite loop.
 We see below that CrowdStrike provides a total number of zero or the offset is empty.

 <img src="./images/Pagination-Loop-2.png">